borisbaldassari/my-ggi-board/README.md

 This is the home of your own Good Governance Initiative tracking board.

+[TOC]

+# Introduction

 This project helps implementing the [Good Governance Initiative (GGI)](https://ospo.zone/ggi) framework.
 The GGI framework is a guide to effectively implement, step by step, an Open Source Program Office in your organisation.
 It proposes 25 activities organised in 5 distinct goals.

-The goal here is, within a few minutes, to set up a simple environment that helps:
+The goal here is, within minutes, to set up a simple environment to:
-- select the activities you want to focus on
+- select the Activities you want to focus on
 - describe _how_ it applies to your situation
 - set a list of objectives for each Activity
 - track your progress via a simple web page (hosted within GitLab pages)
-- orgnise tasks with your team
+- organise tasks with your team
 - easily share your progress

+# How it works

 Everything can we put in place from the GitLab web interface, in 3 steps:
 1. Fork this repository in your GitLab ([gitlab.com](https://gitlab.com) or your own instance)